NickMoignard/NickMoignard/README.md

 # Skills

-This is a list of tools I've worked in with the past with broken into three categories, listed in no particular order.
-I have worked with many more but these
+This is a list of tools I've worked in with the past, broken into three categories, listed in no particular order.
+I have worked with many more but these are those that I have found neat icons for so far 😅

 ## Advanced